 For us, Viva Los Gatos is a labor of love with the goal of rescuing stray, neglected, and abandoned cats and kittens, and finding their forever home.
 Best of all, we have fun doing what we do, and especially enjoy doing it together.
 As a team, we have the strength, experience, and determination to make a difference... one cat at a time.

 MEET THE FOUNDERS

 Dan has been around cats forever.
 He has volunteered for area rescues providing transportation and event staffing, answering hotline calls, and fostering very young kittens.
-At Viva Los Gatos, Dan makes sure the bills are paid, our fees are collected, and all donations directly benefit the kitties in our care.
+He loves discovering each cat's unique personality and has several who follow him around the house like puppies.

 David has been fostering cats and kittens since 2008, moving over 150 animals from his home to forever homes.
 He has fostered and transported cats, served as a board member, and staffed events for other area rescue groups.
 With kindness and patience, David enjoys helping feral cats accept human contact and experience love.

 Donna is a late cat bloomer.
 She got her first cat when she was 22 years old and has been besotted ever since.
-She is now held captive by six indoor cats, a revolving door of fosters, and cares for a feral family of five.
+She is now held captive by nine indoor cats and cares for a feral family of five.
 Donna loves bottle feeding neonatal kittens, and delights in them growing stronger and more rambunctious every day.